Assignment: Pricing US Treasury Bill (CUSIP: 912796Y45) – A Comprehensive Assignment Guide

 Assignment Objective

-After the assignment, you'll be able to price any Treasury bill security and assess its sensitivity to interest rate changes.
+After the assignment, you'll be able to price short-dated Treasury securities and assess their sensitivity to interest rate changes.

 Instructions

-To accurately price the 13W US Treasury Bill (CUSIP: 912796Y45) and analyze its yield, you'll need to collect real-time or historical data from reliable sources.
-You can use the following sources:
+To accurately price the 13W US Treasury Bill (CUSIP: 912796Y45) and analyze the position, you'll need to collect real-time or historical data from reliable sources.
+You can use any of the following sources:

 https://fred.stlouisfed.org/series/TB3MS